Table of contents

 Facebook disclosed its plans to invest over ten billion in funds to help create significant progress toward an unexplored (iteration) of the internet.

-It will consist of constant shared, 3D virtual spaces connected into a (perceived) virtual universe like (metaverse) improvements in technology that could take away hurdles for workers soon.
+It will consist of constantly shared, 3D virtual spaces connected into a (perceived) virtual universe-like (metaverse) technological improvements that could soon remove worker hurdles.
 It will also unfold many benefits related to training learning that boosts safety awareness, employee engagement, and mitigating expenses related to workplace training.

 With Metaverse, future employees will likely have more immersive work experiences for remote workers.
-The companies should adopt technologies with VR that help in viable future-leaning workplace collaboration.
-The Metaverse that exists is finite but looks like it will transform the internet.
-Facebook has invested a massive amount of funds into the future of the internet space, where you can interact with coworkers, collaborate and co-create.
+Companies should adopt VR technologies that help in viable future-leaning workplace collaboration.
+The existing Metaverse is finite, but it looks like it will transform the internet.
+Facebook has invested a massive amount of funds into the future of the internet space, where you can interact with coworkers, collaborate, and co-create.

 Zoom and Oculus, a Facebook/Meta company, joined Zoomtopia in 2021.
-The duo squad revealed the launch of the new app that expands virtual collaboration by incorporating VR users and video chat participants together.
-Thus, leading to a collaboration market.
+The duo squad revealed the launch of the new app, which expands virtual collaboration by incorporating VR users and video chat participants, leading to a collaboration market.

-The duo’s goal – is to let users access Zoom meetings and Zoom whiteboards within virtual workroom environments leveraging Horizon Workrooms obtainable on Facebook’s Oculus Quest headset.
-Set for availability in early 2022.
+The duo aims to let users access Zoom meetings and Zoom whiteboards within virtual workroom environments, leveraging Horizon Workrooms, available on Facebook’s Oculus Quest headset.
+It is set for availability in early 2022.

-Comprehending the power of augmented reality (AR), Cisco stated that it wants to bridge the gap between virtual and in-person collaboration.
+Comprehending the power of augmented reality (AR), Cisco wants to bridge the gap between virtual and in-person collaboration.
 Cisco showed the world its new forward-thinking AR/VR tech application, the Webex Hologram.

 It plans to tackle the problem with its photorealistic, real-time, holographic experience for any method that includes remote or many remote employees.
 Taking a cue from its research, which suggests in Cisco’s Hybrid Work Index – 64% of employees said that they would resign their job if they did not have the option to work remotely.

 Historically, virtual reality has always wedded entertainment with practical use.
-Today’s virtual reality applications and those in the future will continue to lead the trend.
+Today’s virtual reality applications and future ones will continue to lead the trend.
 The gaming industry will undoubtedly profit from the advancement of VR.
-Still, it will come as a bit of a surprise to see virtual reality play a game-changing role in the way businesses – and industries – work.
+Still, it will come as a bit of a surprise to see virtual reality play a game-changing role in how businesses – and industries – work.

 Tags: Virtual Reality, VR